Index of contents

 We'll see in a moment: in the meantime, know that the purpose of your emails will be to "feed" your recipient with valuable content, in order to create a contact, increase your trust and awareness of your brand (how many big words!).

-Put in technical terms: you need to do lead nurturing.
+In technical terms: you have to do lead nurturing.

 Not convinced?
 Well, you'll need some statistics published on Hubspot:your contacts' 50% is not ready to buy Click To Tweet The absence of lead nurturing leads to 79% of contacts never becoming customers.
 Click To Tweet companies that do lead nurturing generate 50% of more potential customers at 33% less cost Click To Tweet contacts subject to lead nurturing activities make 47% more purchases Click To Tweet